imanghafoori1/laravel-tokenized-login/README.md

     'token_sender' => \Imanghafoori\TokenizedLogin\TokenSender::class,

     /**
-     * You can change the way you generate the token by define you own class.
+     * You can change the way you generate the token by defining you own class.
      */
     'token_generator' => \Imanghafoori\TokenizedLogin\TokenGenerators\TokenGenerator::class,

     /**
-     * You can extend Responses class and override
+     * You can extend the Responses class and override
-     * it's methods, to define your own responses.
+     * its methods, to define your own responses.
      */
     'responses' => \Imanghafoori\TokenizedLogin\Http\Responses\Responses::class,

     /**
      * You can change the way you fetch the user from your database
-     * by defining a custom user provider class, and set it here.
+     * by defining a custom user provider class and set it here.
      */
     'user_provider' => \Imanghafoori\TokenizedLogin\UserProvider::class,